Active Health Team

 In his free time, Kirwan spends as much possible in the backcountry fly-fishing and hiking.
 When in Christchurch he spends his time out and about on adventures with his young family.

-Julia qualified as a Podiatrist in 2017 and has recently moved to Christchurch from the North Island to join Active Health’s team.
+Julia qualified as a Podiatrist in 2017, growing up in the North Island she moved to Christchurch to join Active Health’s team.

 Having represented Waikato in both water-polo and netball, she has developed great interest towards the biomechanics of the lower limb and injury prevention.
 Julia is enthusiastic and passionate about all aspects of Podiatry ranging from footwear, sports, paediatrics, diabetes and the overall health and wellbeing of the individual.